The history of paper money is a history of failed experiments.

 The Ming, who succeeded the Mongols, initially continued with paper money before being forced back onto a silver standard.
 Their successor, the Qing also halted the use of paper money during the early period of their reign, using silver and copper instead.

-The First Paper Money in Europe
+Paper Money in Europe During The Middle Ages

 In Europe in the Middle Ages, money was mostly coins but could also be uncoined precious metals, other valuable commodities or even small squares of cloth.

-Letters of credit or deposit receipts were widely used in Europe during the Renaissance but these weren’t used as currency.
 It wasn’t until the Swedish Riksbank issued notes in 1661 that Europe first started using paper money in the form of bank notes.

 Back then, Sweden was a quite a powerful empire.